|Support||Help Desk, Email, Chat, Forum, Phone & Knowledge Base|

 Shared hosting is the bread and butter of the website hosting world and consists of individual accounts on a Linux server.
 They can run WordPress or any application on a LAMP Stack.
 It’s a cost-effective and reliable way to run most websites.
 Learn more about shared hosting in this guide.
 Web Hosting Hub has three primary shared hosting plans.

 WordPress Hosting Plans

-Even though WordPress can run on web hosting, many hosting companies have WordPress hosting plans due to customer demand and the hardware demands of WordPress.
-Many hosting companies offer “WordPress hosting” that is *exactly* the same as their shared hosting plans.
+Even though WordPress can run on web hosting, many hosting companies have separate WordPress hosting plans due to customer demand and the hardware demands of WordPress.
+But while the plans are separate, most WordPress hosting plans are the same as their shared hosting equivalent.

 Web Hosting Hub Alternatives